wojtr/Plaidypus-Code-Challenge/README.md

 Quick Start

-    1. Clone this repository and you should see tow main folders, front-end (React) and back-end (Express).
+    1. Clone this repository and you should see two main folders, front-end (React) and back-end (Express).

     2. Start the Express Server.